ma496/EasyForNet/README.md

     ## Project Architecture

-    The project follows the REPR (Request-Endpoint-Response) design pattern with a slice architecture approach.
+    The project based on [fast-endpoints](https://fast-endpoints.com) framework that follows the REPR (Request-Endpoint-Response) design pattern with a slice architecture approach.
 This architecture provides:

     - Clear separation of concerns
     - Maintainable and scalable codebase